Storytelling is an ancient art form that has been used for centuries to pass down knowledge, instill values, and inspire action.

 There are five main types of storytelling that leaders can use to support teams in the workplace:

-1. Visionary Storytelling: This type of storytelling is used to paint a picture of the future that the leader wants to create.
+- Visionary Storytelling: This type of storytelling paints a picture of the future that the leader wants to create.
 It is about inspiring team members to work towards a shared vision.
 For example, a leader might tell a story about a future where the company is the market leader, detailing what that would look like and how it would benefit everyone involved.

-4. Connecting Storytelling: This type of storytelling is used to build relationships and foster a sense of community.
-These stories often involve personal experiences or shared experiences.
-For example, a leader might share a story about their own career journey, creating a sense of connection and relatability.
+- Connecting Storytelling: This type of storytelling builds relationships and fosters a sense of community.
+It often involves personal experiences or shared experiences.
+For example, a leader might share a story about their career journey, creating a sense of connection and relatability.

 Conclusion